cfw-guide/ios.cfw.guide/docs/en_US/guides/troubleshooting.md

 Jailbreaks are hardly ever 100% successful, you may need to re-attempt running the jailbreak multiple times

 :::

+### Unable to open NewTerm or Cr4shed (among other things) after a period of time on Taurine

+If you're on 14.3 *or* have an A12 or newer device, you likely either rebooted (which would mean you're no longer in a jailbroken state) or you may have something else causing issues entirely unrelated to the jailbreak.

+If you're on 14.0 to 14.2 *and* have A11 or earlier device, this issue is caused by the fact that some tweaks and apps use libaries which have components that may run before the jailbreak is able to stop codesigning.
+When this happens, affected tweaks and apps cannot be used.

+The easiest solution to this issue is to reboot and rejailbreak when this issue happens.
+Alternatively, if you do not want this issue to happen, you can jailbreak with <router-link to="/installing-odysseyra1n">Odysseyra1n</router-link>, as Taurine and Odysseyra1n are both intercompatible with eachother, and Odysseyra1n is not affected by this issue.

 ### ERR_Jailbreak when using taurine-permanent